alxroyer/scenario/doc/src/advanced/launcher.rst

     :dedent:

-At this point, the user test environment can use the extra arguments added with the :py:class:`DemoArgs` class, but regular arguments as well.
+At this point, the user test environment can use the extra arguments added with the :py:class:`DemoArgs` class, but regular `scenario` arguments as well.

 ..
 Use of arguments.
 .. literalinclude:: ../../../demo/run-demo.py